particle-iot/docs/src/content/en/shared/examples.md

 and make sure you replace `device_name` with either your device ID or the casual nickname you made for your device when you set it up.

+Now you can turn your LED on and off and see the values at A0 change based on the photoresistor!

 <a id="publish-with-photoresistors" data-firmware-example-url="http://docs.particle.io/photon/examples/#publish-with-photoresistors" data-firmware-example-title="Publish - part 2" data-firmware-example-description="Learn about Publish using Photoresistors">

 Make a Motion Detector: Publish and the Dashboard
----
+===

 What if we simply want to know that something has happened, without all the information of a variable or all the action of a fuction?
 We might have a security system that tells us, "motion was detected!" or a smart washing machine that tells us "your laundry is done!"
 In that case, we might want to use `Spark.publish`.

 `Spark.publish` sends a message to the cloud saying that some event has occured.
 We're allowed to name that event, set the privacy of that event, and add a little bit of info to go along with the event.

 In this example, we've created a system where you turn your LED and photoresistor to face each other, making a beam of light that can be broken by the motion of your finger.
 Every time the beam is broken or reconnected, your device will send a `Spark.publish` to the cloud letting it know the state of the beam.
+Basically, a tripwire!

 For your convenience, we've set up a little calibrate function so that your device will work no matter how bright your LED is, or how bright the ambient light may be.
 Put your finger in the beam when the D7 LED goes on, and hold it in the beam until you see two flashes from the D7 LED.
 Then take your finger out of the beam.
+If you mess up, don't worry-- you can just hit "reset" on your device and do it again!

 You can check out the results on your dashboard at [dashboard.particle.io](https://dashboard.particle.io).
 As you put your finger in front of the beam, you'll see an event appear that says the beam was broken.
 When you remove your finger, the event says that the beam is now intact.